 - 3 Tbsp fresh sage finely chopped and divided

 - 1 Tbsp fresh rosemary finely chopped

 - 1 cup dry white wine I used Chardonnay

 - 2 cups chicken stock

-- Use a slotted spoon to remove the sausage from the skillet and add it to the bowl with the toasted bread.
-Also add in the cranberries and diced apples.
+Use a slotted spoon to remove the sausage from the skillet and add it to the bowl with the toasted bread.
+Also add in the cranberries, diced apples, and pecans.